ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 ### 6.1.1 Introduction to Demo Sample Unit

 The demo sample unit (demo unit) is a specially configured version of the NDP100, designed to simplify initial setup and demonstrate basic functionality.
-In addition to being equipped with a built-in router and a Lite Media Server (referred to as LMS), primarily utilized for demonstrating video broadcasting and live streaming capabilities.
+It is equipped with a built-in router and a Lite Media Server (referred to as LMS), primarily utilized for demonstrating video broadcasting and live streaming capabilities.

 <img src="./img/note.png"  />**Note**: